kennethlee/kennethlee.github.io/README.md

-### My basic Bootstrap template
+### My Portfolio Site.

 ---

-Currently using v3.3.6.
+Inspired by the dark and gritty feel of Gotham City.